Abdox86/BareMetal_STM32F10xx/README.md

     - .vector_table Section:-
-      In this section we define the vectors label in specific order depending on the reference documentation form STM or ARM , the .word keywoed used to define the length of the address depending on device's address length , in our case the word = 32 bits.
+      In this section we define the vectors label in specific order depending on the reference documentation form STM or ARM , the .word keyword used to define the length of the address depending on device's address length , in our case the word length = 32 bits.
       These vectors label used to handle the related interrupt .
       * (I have commented some vectors out to reduce the finale build size (main.hex size), make sure to enable them in case you want to use them).